All trekkers have their own stories he or she loves to share. It is one huge indispensable part of the travel experience.

-Before writing about my trekking experience on Khopra Ridge, I would like to state that I have been engaged in tourism industry as a guide and porter for 21 years and have been working for Nepal Sanctuary Treks for the last five years.
-I feel privilege to work with one of the reputed and sustainable trekking companies in Nepal.
+Before writing about my trekking experience on Khopra Ridge, I would like to state that I have been engaged in the tourism industry as a guide and porter for 21 years and have been working for Nepal Sanctuary Treks for the last five years.
+I feel privileged to work with one of the reputed and sustainable trekking companies in Nepal.

 We have driven into the values of delivering quality services, safety and committed towards sustainability.
 The most likely of this company is personalized service and concerned about their staff and clients.
 Above and beyond, the company conducts various in-house and external training to staff that helps to sharpen the skills and enhance the knowledge.